seglo/authors-test-repo/CONTENTS.md

 Some contents for the test repo.
 Some contents for the test repo.

+Some other contents for the test repo.
+Some other contents for the test repo.
-Some contents for the test repo.
+Some other contents for the test repo.